 Revenues, expenses, assets and liabilities denominated in non-functional currencies are recorded in the appropriate functional currency for the legal entity at the rate of exchange prevailing at the transaction date.
 Monetary assets and liabilities that are denominated in non-functional currencies are then remeasured at the end of each reporting period at the exchange rate prevailing at the end of the reporting period.
 Foreign currency remeasurement gains or losses on monetary assets and liabilities in nonfunctional currencies are recognized in the condensed consolidated statements of income within general and administrative expenses.
-The realized and unrealized losses totaled \$1.2 million and \$0.4 million during the three months ended March 31, 2024 and 2023, respectively.
+The realized and unrealized gains/losses totaled a \$0.9 million loss and a \$0.7 million gain during the three months ended September 30, 2024 and 2023, respectively, and realized and unrealized losses during the nine months ended September 30, 2024 and 2023 totaled \$2.9 million and \$1.0 million, respectively.
 Since the condensed consolidated financial statements are presented in U.S. dollars, the Company also translates all non-U.S. dollar functional currency revenues, expenses, assets and liabilities into U.S. dollars.
+All non-U.S. dollar functional currency revenues, expenses, assets and liabilities into U.S. dollars.
 All non-U.S. dollar functional currency assets and liabilities are translated at the rate prevailing at the end of the reporting period.
 Gains or losses on translation in the financial statements, when the functional currency is other than the U.S. dollar, are included as a component of other comprehensive income.